caro46/Tetraploid_project/dextractor.md

 ## Download
-The latest source code from [github](https://github.com/thegenemyers/DEXTRACTOR) on April 28th, 2017(V1.0).
+The latest source code from [github](https://github.com/thegenemyers/DEXTRACTOR) on April 28th, 2017(V1.0 - updated to deal with bam file).

 ## Installing on sharcnet
 It was kinda of difficult